 - Using the Travel Log, complete all tasks indicated on pages 5-9.

-- Reference the Leader & Safety Guide while on course.
+- Reference the Leader & Safety Guide while traveling—it’s your and your students’ guide.

 - Oversee all academic aspects of the program.

-- Oversee all program logistics if not working with a program provider
+- Oversee all course logistics if not working with a Program Provider.

-- Track all program expenditures on-site and collect required documentation (receipts, etc.).
+- Track all program expenditures on-site and collect required documents (receipts, etc.).

 - Act as primary resource for student inquiries and problems.

-- Act as the initial responder to logistical, medical, behavioral, and other crises.
+- Act as the initial responder to logistical, medical, behavioral, and other issues, including emergency/crisis situations if any should arise.

-- Serve as the program's primary liaison with the Center for International Education and Otis College.
+- Serve as the program's primary liaison with the Travel and External Study Coordinator and Otis College.

-- Gather receipts and documentation for your Travel Advance, and T&E form.
-Submit your completed paperwork to the Center for International Education.
+- Gather receipts and documentation for your Travel Advance and Travel & Expense form.
+Submit your completed paperwork to the Travel and External Study Coordinator.

-- Write and submit a Course Debrief on your program
+- Write and submit a Course Debrief on your course.

 - Submit your signed Travel Study Course Log.

-- Capture end of program feedback from students.
+- Capture end of course feedback from students.